 What do you need for the program?

 This is an overlooked, but essential aspect of selecting an ADN program.
 Before making any plans to enroll, make sure you check to see if you meet the university or institution’s requirements.
 Depending on the school of your choice, the exact qualifications and titles will vary.
-But here are some pervasive prerequisites that are common for most Associate Degree programs: anatomy and physiology, English, psychology, chemistry, statistics, and microbiology.
-In addition, you will also most likely be required to submit your test scores (SAT or ACT), a statement of purpose and letters of recommendations.
+But here are some pervasive prerequisites common for most Associate Degree programs: anatomy and physiology, English, psychology, chemistry, statistics, and microbiology.
+In addition, you will most likely be required to submit your test scores (SAT or ACT), a statement of purpose and letters of recommendations.
 You also need to have passing grades for all of the prerequisites courses, a minimum of 16 credits of General Education and a high school GPA of at least 2.5 or a college GPA of 2.0 or above.
-Some health care programs will also demand that you have CPR training or certain “readiness” tests in English or math to check your academic skills and place you at a specific level accordingly.
+Some healthcare programs also demand that you have CPR training or certain “readiness” tests in English or math to check your academic skills and place you at a specific level accordingly.
 You will also need to be cleared by the campus police and have a 75% score or more for the HESI A2 Admission Assessment.